shuaiqifeiyang/Tiramisu/content/posts/leetcode-frequency/Leetcode Frequency 1-20.en.md

 What we should concerned about is the final direcion and the final position after the robot executes these instructions.
 1. If the final direction and the initial direction is the same
    1. If the final position and the initial position is the same.
 Clearly, the robot is bounded in a circle.
    2. If the final position is not the initial position.
-Clearly, the robot is not bounded in a circle because the offset will repeat after next round and so and so on.
+Clearly, the robot is not bounded in a circle because the offset will repeat after next round so and so on.
 2. If the final direction and the initial direction is different, the must be a circle.
 After at most four rounds, the robot will return to the initial position with initial direction.
 The instructions in these four rounds will cancel each other out.
 ### 7. Reverse Integer
 Medium